Skip to content

 • Green Lantern continued up to #181.

 • Identity Crisis – Collects Identity Crisis #1-7.
-See reading order for more information.
+See the reading order for more information.

-With the conclusion of Volume 3, Kyle Rayner’s run ended.
+With the conclusion of Green Lantern Volume 3, Kyle Rayner’s run ended.
 Geoff Johns became the new writer, bringing back Hal Jordan to the front in his Green Lantern Costume.
 This is the most famous run in the series.
-It introduced a lot of new concepts, and lead to major events, new spin-offs, and beyond the New 52 reboot.
+It introduced a lot of new concepts and led to major events, new spin-offs, and beyond the New 52 reboot.

 The official synopsis: It’s been years since the death of Hal Jordan and the end of the Green Lantern Corps.
 But as the Torchbearer Kyle Rayner is about to find out, the adventure of epic and mythological proportions is about to begin as the former Lantern returns to the land of the living to atone for his sins.
 And the cosmos will never be the same as Sinestro wages his war against the Green Lanterns with his newly founded, Sinestro Corps!